Estimated reading time: 2 minutes

-End table makeovers are a quick, easy, and inexpensive project that will update any room!
+End table makeovers – like painting any table — dining room table, accent table, side table, coffee table, you-name-it-table! – are a quick, easy, and inexpensive project that will update any room!
 We love to paint end tables because they are a simple project and they turn out amazing.
 Kathy Greene at a MudPaint class at The Chic Boutique at K&R Antiques painted this end table in MudPaint’s Pomegranate.
-She chose red to add a pop of color to the room using the only clay-based furniture paint available – MudPaint!

-To get a similar look, follow the below steps.
+To get a similar look for your end table, follow the below steps.
 Materials you will need include a rag, a sample of MudPaint’s Pomegranate, and a brush.
 Painting end tables with MudPaint is easy to do because MudPaint is easy to apply and has amazing coverage.
-No other paint on the market compares to the coverage and durability you will achieve with MudPaint.

-- If there are holes, fill them with wood filler and then sand smooth.
+- If there are holes in your end table, fill them with wood filler and then sand smooth.

 - Be sure surface is free of dust.

 - Clean with wet rag and allow to dry completely.

 - Before using MudPaint on your end table, shake can vigorously and stir thoroughly.

 - Apply Pomegranate with a MudPaint brush, working in the direction of the grain of the wood.